 Sustainability issues are the lens or filter through which the acting process will be viewed during the semester.
 Formal researching of an area of sustainability and presenting your findings both orally and in a paper format needs to include the following:

 - Identifies the three pillars of sustainability (economic, ecological and social) and can describe at least one in detail.

 - Identifies and describes data related to sustainability use in theatre as a discipline.

 Engage your ideas about how people understand and create a sustainable world when participating in discussions: You will be expected to combine elements of understanding about both acting and a sustainable world into written work and observations about acting activities.
 When are these connections most obvious and effective?
 When are these connections not an issue and not related to each other?

 - Identifies different strategies that can be used to address sustainability issues at local, national, and global levels.

-- Relates sustainability to own life and values.
+- Relates sustainability to your own life and values.

 To gain an understanding and experiential appreciation of acting skills by applying the principles and techniques that are specific to live theatrical performances: